Smoking Laws Get Tougher

 Breaching these laws could land you in jail for up to 2 years.
 You could bypass these and any future changes to legislation by quitting smoking altogether.
 Much less headache.

-For help quiting smoking for good try Champix it is non-addictive and works to relieve your cravings for a cigarette and withdrawal symptoms.
+For help quitting smoking for good, try Champix.
+It is a nicotine free, non-addictive medication and works to relieve your cravings for a cigarette and withdrawal symptoms associated with quitting smoking.